top of page

 Kawachiya

 A historical museum.
 It used to be an inn during the Edo Period, offering rooms ranging from simple to luxurious.
-Many fascinating artifacts from that time are on desplay.
-It is designated as a National Historic Site.
+A National Historic Site.

 The suite in Kawachiya